gdsec-test/dcu-scripts/db_downtime/README.md

 ### APIs

-The Kelvin script reaches out to the _CMAP Service_ API, which requires using the `cmapservice.int` certificate/key in the `certs` directory.
+The Kelvin script reaches out to the _CMAP Service_ API, which requires using the `cmapservice.client.cset.int.` certificate/key in the `certs` directory.

 ### Running